19h/cert-dump/README.md

 *   Certificates are reported in file offset order, not in any cryptographic chain order
 *   The tool may detect the same certificate multiple times if it appears in both DER and PEM formats at different offsets (this is intentional to support forensic analysis)
 *   Corrupted or partial certificates may be detected but will fail parsing; use `-v` to see warnings
+*   Post-Quantum Cryptography support includes experimental and provisional OIDs that may change as standards finalize
+*   Key sizes for PQC algorithms represent security parameter sizes, not classical bit-strength equivalents

 ### License